MrEnigmamgine/clustering-project/README.md

     - Use data visualization and statistical testing to confirm or reject hypotheses.
     - Develop new hypotheses along the way.
     - Identify features and/or engineer new ones that may be useful for modeling.
+    - Create clustering models and determine their usefulness in predicting the target variable (`logerror`)
 - Model (`model.ipynb`)
     - Develop baseline prediction to compare future models against.
     - Develop models and compare them to the baseline model.